Sheep in Sheep's Clothing

 - Now, for the real spoiler: Bess herself is just a romantic girl who lives next the male lead, reads his facebook posts and sometimes picks up the wonderful drawings he throws away and tries to encorage him to reveal his true nature.
 She's aware that her behavior is obsessive, has a My God, What Have I Done? when she thinks he actually is angry for the few things she did, and gets over him pretty quickly.

 - In The Dark Knight (and given further detail in its novelization), Harvey Dent is presented as a awesome and incorruptible crusader for justice, and is a romantic rival to Bruce Wayne.
 Especially since everyone knows he becomes Two Face, the obviously assumption would be that he's hiding a dark, corrupt side to his character.
 Turns out... he isn't.
 He really was the great guy he seemed to be (at least until he was Driven to Villainy).
+Okay, he does psychologically torture one of the Joker's mentally unfit lackeys, but that was only because he was desperate to save his girlfriend's life.

 - Mansfield Park has Fanny Price, in-universe.
 She refuses to marry the young, rich and charming Henry Crawford, causing him a heartbreak and robbing Sir Thomas Bertram, the baronet who brought her up since she was ten, from a lot of connections and honors, something she was expected to do as a thank you.
 Fanny (whose thoughts are conveyed by the narrator without comment) starts wondering if she is mean, willful and self-involved... but when reading what follows, it is very clear that she is just sane.
 Henry Crawford is a flirt who started a relationship with her engaged cousin, and she doesn't feel she should marry him to please him.